Citation, DOI, disclosures and article data

-They are common and some reports suggest that they may seen in up to 12% of routine pelvic MRI scans 2.
+They are common and some reports suggest that they may be seen in up to 12% of routine pelvic MRI scans 2.

 Symptomatic nabothian cysts can also occur as a late complication of subtotal hysterectomy, in which internalisation of the transformation zone and partial obliteration of the canal are postulated as predisposing factors.

-Tunnel cluster - a special type of Nabothian cyst, is characterized by complex multicystic dilatation of the endocervical glands
+Tunnel cluster, a special type of nabothian cyst, is characterized by complex multicystic dilatation of the endocervical glands.

-They may be seen as well circumscribed single or multiple cystic lesions within the cervical stroma.
+They may be seen as well-circumscribed single or multiple cystic lesions within the cervical stroma.

 Signal characteristics typically follow that of fluid 2.